 Audism is similar to racism.
 The word is relatively new and not well-known.
 It is a belief that Deaf people constitute an underclass.

 As toward any underclass, the stereotypical feelings are of their inferiority, dislike of many things about them, and fear of dealing with them.
 One example is that their sign language is strange, freakish, comical, gestural, and/or alien to speech.
-Another example is that Deaf people would fail in many common activities, such as raising children, buying a car, operating machinery.
+Another example is that Deaf people would fail in many common activities, such as raising children, driving a car, operating machinery.
 A continuing list of examples would fill many lines here.

 As you may imagine, it marginalizes Deaf people in the greater society, and is very harmful.